 Additionally, VPNs enable you to route your traffic through servers elsewhere in the world.
 This grants you a temporary, region-specific IP address, letting you easily bypass country-wide restrictions and freely access the internet.
 This is useful in countries with strict online censorship, but also makes it very simple to access popular geo-blocked services from abroad including US Netflix, BBC and many others.

 In this article, we’ll cover each VPN that works in South Korea in detail.
-If you don’t want to read the whole article, here’s our summary list of the best VPNs for South Korea:
+If you don’t want to read the whole article, here’s our summary list of the best VPN service providers for South Korea:

 - PrivateVPN Good unblocking potential.
 Has a no logging policy.